By Joseph S. Takahashi, Ph.D., Chair of the Department of Neuroscience at UT Southwestern and Investigator in the Peter O'Donnell Jr. Brain Institute

 Lack of sunlight suppresses the production of two important hormones: sleep-inducing melatonin and the "happy chemical" serotonin, which plays a key role in mood balance.
 In other words, we're more likely to be grumpy and tired – but unable to fall asleep – in the days following daylight saving time.

 One study showed that hospitals reported addressing 11% more depressive symptoms right after the fall time change.
-The time change in the spring did not result in a similar result, supporting the notion that sunlight does our minds and bodies good.
+The time change in the spring did not produce a similar result, supporting the notion that sunlight does our minds and bodies good.

 Cardiovascular risks